tarun-bisht/tarun-bisht.github.io/_posts/2020-12-29-neural-style-transfer-part-2-fast-style-transfer.md

     _________________________________________________________________

-Here we define layers that we will use to calculate loss.
+Here we define layers that we will use to calculate the loss.

 {% highlight python linenos %}